directus/directus/.changeset/red-ravens-breathe.md

 '@directus/api': patch
 ---

-Fixed unique name check for extension locations, bundle extensions, and adding an extension to a bundle via the cli
+Fixed the unique name check for extension locations and extensions within bundles